 Students should use every precaution to safeguard their personal property.
-Locks are provided on the door of each student's room and keys are assigned to all occupants.
+A lock is provided on the door of each student's room and keys are assigned to all occupants.
 School authorities assist in every way possible to locate lost or missing articles, but cannot assume responsibility in this matter.

 Rooms should be vacated in good order, all original furniture in place, and the key returned to the Resident Supervisor's office.
 Defacing or destruction of property will result in discipline and assessed cost of repairs.
 A \$25.00 per occupant room-cleaning fee will be charged if the room is left in an unclean condition when occupants vacate.
 When they are available, single rooms may be arranged at an additional charge.
-Refunds will be mailed to the student after the close of the quarter if he is not returning, the room condition is satisfactory, and proper check-out procedures have been followed.
+Refunds will be mailed to the student after the close of the semester if he is not returning, the room condition is satisfactory, and proper check-out procedures have been followed.
+Water fights are not sanctioned by the College and are prohibited in the residence halls and other buildings on campus.